tengfei-emory/scBatch/README.md

 plot3d(princomp(cor(correctedmatrix))$scores[,1:3],col=as.numeric(as.factor(cell.type)))

 ```

+# Reproducibility
+For the results generated for the manuscript, the relevant scripts are available at [this repository](github.com/tengfei-emory/scBatch-paper-scripts).

 # References
 Fei, Teng, et al. "Mitigating the adverse impact of batch effects in sample pattern detection", Bioinformatics 34(15):2634–2641.
 (2018).